dguzh/geoparser/docs/index.rst

 3. **Textual Representation**: Toponyms are represented using their surrounding context, which is extracted and truncated to meet model input length requirements.
 Candidate locations are also transformed into text by constructing descriptive sentences using attributes sourced from the gazetteer.

-4. **Embedding Generation**: A fine-tuned `SentenceTransformer <https://www.sbert.net/>`_ model is used to encode the textual representations of both toponyms and candidates into embeddings that map them into a shared vector space.
+4. **Embedding Generation**: A fine-tuned `SentenceTransformer <https://www.sbert.net/>`_ model is used to encode the textual representations of both the toponyms and their corresponding candidates into embeddings, mapping them into a shared vector space.

 5. **Similarity Comparison**: Embeddings of toponyms and their corresponding candidates are compared using cosine similarity.
 The candidates with the highest similarity scores are then selected as the most likely locations referenced by the toponyms.